Field Work Term Assessment

 Reflective assignments are due on the last day of FWT for all students.

-Reflective Response Essay (All - with exception of Fellowship students)
+Reflective Response Essay or Survey (All - with exception of Fellowship students)

 Thoughtfully respond to the questions below, showing your ability to refine and condense your thoughts to present key ideas clearly and succinctly.
 Your responses to this reflective essay will be uploaded to your academic record and your advisor and Plan committee may review and discuss with you as related to your professional and academic learning goals.